-Additionally, the turbine blades' size can directly impact the amount of power that can be generated.
+Additionally, the size of the turbine blades can directly impact the amount of power that can be generated.
 Larger blades can capture more wind and generate more power, while smaller blades may be more efficient.
 The wind speed and efficiency of the turbine blades determine the active control of a wind turbine.
 When the active power output is low, the turbine's efficiency is reduced, generating less electricity.
 When the active power output is high, more electricity is generated.